 The Show was also picked up by Amazon Prime, launching in August.

 Coined the “Shark Tank for Ganjapreneurs,” The Marijuana Show―the first-ever reality show about investing in cannabis―uncovers crafty ganjapreneurs who are cashing in on the cannabis Green Rush.
-Out of hundreds of submissions online to regional auditions, producers found entrepreneurs ranging from a 10-year-old CEO making CBD Dog Bones (legal in all 50 states) to the Boomer entrepreneur who is producing cars out of hemp.
+Out of hundreds of submissions online to regional auditions, producers found entrepreneurs ranging from a 10-year-old CEO making CBD Dog Bones (legal in all 50 states) to the Boomer entrepreneur who is producing cars out of hemp, look here to learn more about these laws.

 The Marijuana Show is lighting up streaming platforms with a brand new season.
 “We created our pilot Season specifically for the web, and after 3 million watched and loved the show, we proved our concept and evolved into Season Two, which is targeted to streaming and network television,” noted Co-Creator Karen Paull.